Pontus Nyholm

 Lars Pontus Nyholm (born 10 February 1998) is a Swedish professional golfer.
-He joined the Korn Ferry Tour in 2022 and was runner-up at the Veritex Bank Championship.
-As an amateur, he won the 2016 Jacques Léglise Trophy and the 2019 European Amateur Team Championship, and played in the 2021 Arnold Palmer Cup.
+He joined the Korn Ferry Tour in 2022 and won the 2025 Visit Knoxville Open.
+As an amateur, he was part of the European team winning the 2016 Jacques Léglise Trophy and the Swedish team winning the 2019 European Amateur Team Championship.
+He played in the 2021 Arnold Palmer Cup.

 Amateur career

 Nyholm grew up in Gävle, where his father is a superintendent at the local golf course, and his father took him golfing as soon as he could walk.
 His swing coach is Kasper Hedblom, son of three-time European Tour winner Peter Hedblom.

 As a junior, Nyholm won the 2015 Order of Merit on the Skandia Tour, an under-21 circuit in Sweden, and was runner-up in the 2015 Swedish Junior Matchplay Championship.
 In 2016, he won the tournament, and advanced to the round of 16 in the Boys Amateur Championship.

 Nyholm appeared for the National Team at the Junior Golf World Cup in Japan and European Boys' Team Championship in 2016, and was a member of the winning Continental European Team in the Jacques Léglise Trophy against Great Britain and Ireland.
-He was part of the Swedish team, together with Albin Bergström, Vincent Norrman, Christoffer Pålsson, David Nyfjäll and Ludvig Åberg, winning the 2019 European Amateur Team Championship. he defeated Alex Fitzpatrick as Sweden defeated England in the final.
+He was part of the Swedish team, together with Albin Bergström, Vincent Norrman, Christoffer Pålsson, David Nyfjäll and Ludvig Åberg, winning the 2019 European Amateur Team Championship.
+He defeated Alex Fitzpatrick as Sweden triumphed over England in the final.

 Nyholm accepted a scholarship to Campbell University and played with the Campbell Fighting Camels golf team 2017–2021.
 He was 2018 Big South Conference Freshman of the Year and qualified individually for the NCAA Championship.
 In 2021, he was Golfer of the Year after three first-place finishes and leading Campbell to a second-straight league title while rating first in stroke average (70.08).

 He graduated in May 2021 as a business administration major, with the most top-10 individual finishes (21) and the lowest career stroke average (71.17) in school history.
 He was rated as high as No. 13 by Golfstat, No. 15 in PGA Tour University and No. 46 in World Amateur Golf Rankings.
 Nyholm earned a sponsor's exemption to Rex Hospital Open on the Korn Ferry Tour where he made the cut.
 He crowned his college career with a selection to play in the 2021 Arnold Palmer Cup with the international team.